Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 Preparation for humans

 Contribute to the preparation for human exploration of Mars by making significant progress towards filling at least one major Strategic Knowledge Gap (SKG).
-The highest priority SKG measurements that are synergistic with Mars 2020 science objectives and compatible with the mission concept are:
+The highest priority SKG measurements that are synergistic with Perseverance science objectives and compatible with the mission concept are:

 Demonstration of In-Situ Resource Utilization (ISRU) technologies to enable propellant and consumable oxygen production from the Martian atmosphere for future exploration missions.